MAGALA-RICHARD/apsimNGpy/README.rst

 Finally, the ``plot_data`` function is used to visualize the simulation results.
 Replace ``df['Clock.Today']`` and ``df.Yield`` with the appropriate columns names from your simulation results.

-A graph similar to the example below should appear
+A graph similar to the example below should appear.

 Congratulations you have successfully used apsimNGpy package
 *********************************************************************************